Samuel K. Zook

-Samuel Kosciuszko Zook (born Samuel Kurtz Zook, March 27, 1821 – July 3, 1863) was a Union general during the American Civil War, mortally wounded in action during the Battle of Gettysburg.
+Samuel Kosciuszko Zook (born Samuel Kurtz Zook, March 27, 1821 – July 3, 1863) was a Union general during the American Civil War who was mortally wounded in action at the Battle of Gettysburg.

 Early years

-Zook was born in Tredyffrin, Chester County, Pennsylvania.
+Zook was born in Tredyffrin Township, Pennsylvania.
 His parents were David and Eleanor Stephens Zook and his paternal ancestors were of the Mennonite faith.
 At an early age, he moved with his parents to the home of his maternal grandmother at Valley Forge and the tradition of George Washington's winter encampment there during the American Revolutionary War fueled a lifelong interest in military matters.
 His father, David Zook, had been a major during the American Revolution, further fueling his interests.
 From the time he was old enough to carry a musket, he participated in local militia activities.
 At the age of 19, he became a lieutenant in the Pennsylvania militia and the adjutant of the 100th or 110th Pennsylvania regiment.

 Zook entered the emerging field of telegraphy, became a proficient operator, and worked on crews to string wires as far west as the Mississippi River.
 He moved to New York City in 1846 or 1851 and became the superintendent of the Washington and New York Telegraph Company.
 He made several discoveries in electric science that helped establish his reputation.
 In New York City, he also joined the 6th New York Governor's Guard (militia) regiment and had achieved the rank of lieutenant colonel by the time the Civil War broke out.